A waffle chart in Excel adds the beauty of the visualization to the advancement path directed to your target.

 We aim to create a user-friendly chart that displays multiple data points simultaneously based on a user selection.
 We’ll use conditional formatting and formulas to build a waffle chart.

 #1 – Create the grid

-First, we will select a 10×10 grid than contains 100 cells.
-Then, resize it to make it look like the grid shown in the waffle charts.
+First, we will select a 10×10 grid that contains 100 cells.
+Then, resize it to make it look like the grid in the waffle charts.

 Enter the values with 1% in cell B11 and 100% in the top-right cell of the grid.
 Use the following formula:

 Select the range that contains data, then go to the Home Tab.
 Select the “Conditional Formatting” > “New Rule” option.